Wednesday - Sunday 1-5 p.m.

 In commemoration of the 150th anniversary of the end of the Civil War, Rancho Los Cerritos Historic Site is presenting Remembering the Civil War: Perspectives on Race, Place, and Movement, a four-part Saturday morning lecture series featuring renowned scholars who bring unique insights to this tumultuous era.

-March 21: Dr. David Miller presents “'A thralldom grievous and intolerable': Slavery, the American Civil War, and the Legacy of Race.”
-Dr. Miller will explore issues of race in the Civil War and its aftermath.
+Dr. David Miller will explore issues of race in the Civil War and its aftermath.
 He will show how the War and Reconstruction left a profound racial inequality in its wake and will consider the implications of that legacy today.

 Slavery, as a labor and political issue, was the central cause of the American Civil War.
 And because slavery had become explicitly racialized by the late 17th century, the Civil War necessarily included issues of race.
 Emancipation and the 15th Amendment ended slavery but left many questions unanswered, especially in terms of labor and politics.
 The post-war Reconstruction era was then a period of conflict as Americans attempted to resolve those lingering questions.